 “Being shoved arm-in-arm with a bunch of Vapours?”
 Sloan mused, linking her arm through Gwen’s as they fell in step behind Charlotte and Estelle.
 “I can practically smell the unrefined magic.
 Lucky, I excel at scent charms.”

 It was true that Sloan excelled at illusion and sensory enchantment.
-She’d likely be sorted in the Vespertine dorm, alongside Charlotte and Estelle.
-Exactly as she wanted.
-But Gwen didn’t answer.
-Her eyes were fixed on the summit.
+Her goal for the sorting was the Vespertine dorm, alongside Charlotte and Estelle.
+The other Ink-dominated dorm.

-The Primal Cairn sat at the heart of the original hill, surrounded now by the encroaching stone walls of the Great Hall’s courtyard.
+The Primal Cairn sat at the heart of the original hill, exposed to a small slice of clouded sky inside the main castle’s courtyard.
 It was a jagged, obsidian pile that seemed to absorb the light around it.
 Gwen could feel the cairn’s magic in her marrow—a low, tectonic thrumming that recognized her blood.

 In her father’s rants, Eddow was a traitor—the man responsible for opening the gates to the ‘Vapour flood.’
-But standing there in his deep purple robes, his silver beard braided with golden rings, he looked like a god of the old world.
+But standing there in his deep purple linen suit, his silver beard neatly trimmed, he had an indisputable prestige.
 His eyes, sharp behind small, round spectacles, seemed to weigh the soul of every student who approached.
 Despite her father’s warnings, Gwen couldn’t deny the gravitational pull of the man’s power.
-He was an Ink of the highest order, with achievements in magical theory unmatched by any sorcerer in the last thirty years.
+He was an Ink with achievements in magical theory unmatched by any sorcerer in the last thirty years.

 “Welcome, first years,” Eddow said.
 His voice, despite the croak of age, possessed a deep, resonant rumble.
 It was clearly a sound-enhancing charm, but the effect was undeniable.
 “You have all earned your place, whether by the weight of your history or the spark of your potential.”